-Devil’s Den Spring is of the coolest, most unique springs in Florida, and for good reason.
+Devil’s Den Spring is of the coolest, most unique springs in Florida.

-It’s always been a popular spot, but in recent years it’s become insta-famous on Youtube and Instagram.
-People are memorized by its deep blue water, fascinating history and beautiful photo ops.
+It’s always been a popular spot, but in recent years it’s become famous on Youtube and Instagram.
+People are drawn to its deep blue water, fascinating history and beautiful photo ops.

 Devil’s Den is a great trip, and I definitely recommend it.
-But, there are some things that first-time visitors should know before going.
+But, first-timers should do their research before visiting.

 You should prepare yourself that, unless you plan ahead and get lucky, the cavern will probably be crowded, and it probably won’t live up to amazing Instagram expectations or fantasies.